ipfs/specs/src/http-gateways/trustless-gateway.md

 ### :dfn[`car-version`] (request query parameter)

-Only used on CAR requests, it is the same as [CAR version](#car-version) content type parameter.
-In case both are present, the value in the HTTP Header has priority.
+Optional, only used on CAR requests.

+Serves same purpose as [CAR `version` content type parameter](#car-version-content-type-parameter).

+In case both are present in the request, the value from the [`Accept`](#accept-request-header) HTTP Header has priority and a matching [`Content-Location`](#content-location-response-header) SHOULD be returned with the response.

 ### :dfn[`car-order`] (request query parameter)

-Only used on CAR requests, it is the same as [CAR `order`](#car-order-content-type-parameter) content type parameter.
-In case both are present, the value in the HTTP Header has priority.
+Optional, only used on CAR requests.

+Serves same purpose as [CAR `order` content type parameter](#car-order-content-type-parameter).

+In case both are present in the request, the value from the [`Accept`](#accept-request-header) HTTP Header has priority and a matching [`Content-Location`](#content-location-response-header) SHOULD be returned with the response.

 ### :dfn[`car-dups`] (request query parameter)

-Only used on CAR requests, it is the same as [CAR `dups`](#car-dups-content-type-parameter) content type parameter.
-In case both are present, the value in the HTTP Header has priority.
+Optional, only used on CAR requests.

+Serves same purpose as [CAR `dups` content type parameter](#car-dups-content-type-parameter).

+In case both are present in the request, the value from the [`Accept`](#accept-request-header) HTTP Header has priority and a matching [`Content-Location`](#content-location-response-header) SHOULD be returned with the response.

 # HTTP Response